Viktirr/vrpc-app/README.md

 ## Building
 Prerequisites:
 - C# .NET 8 (or higher)
-You may build the application by using:
+You may build the application by using one of the following:
 `dotnet build`
-This builds the debug version of the application and I have only used this so far, you may try using
+This builds the debug version of the application.

-`dotnet build --configuration Release`
-for a release build, however no major difference will be visible.
+`dotnet publish -c Release -r win-x64 --self-contained true /p:PublishSingleFile=false`
+This builds the release (full-zipped) version of the application.
+Zipping is done manually.

+`dotnet publish -c Release -r win-x64 --self-contained true /p:PublishSingleFile=true`
+This builds the release (single-file application - VRPC.exe) version of the application.

+`dotnet publish -c Release -r win-x64 --self-contained false /p:PublishSingleFile=false`
+This builds the release (minimal) version of the application.
+Zipping is done manually.

 ## Troubleshooting / IT DOESN'T WORK!!
 ### Native Messaging Permissions